christianwgd/django_hockeydata_api/README.rst

 4. copy example app to a folder of your choice

-5. replace all <divisionID> in the template files in example/templates with your Division-ID
+5. replace all <divisionID> in settings.py example settings with your Division-IDs

 6. run using 'python manage.py runserver'.
 No database or user is required, so you can skip 'python manage.py migrate'.